venosti/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 CodeBook
 ===================

-Course Project for Gettting and Cleaning Data based on Human Activity Recognition Using Smartphones Dataset
+Course Project for Gettting and Cleaning Data based on Human Activity Recognition Using Smartphones Dataset.

 This CodeBook that describes the variables, the data, and any transformations or work that was performed to clean up
 the source data to create a tidy dataset as per requirements of course project.

 ---
-### Information about Source Data Experment
+### Information about Source Data Experiment
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities `(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)` wearing
-a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, we captured 3-axial
-linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+Each person performed six activities `(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)` wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned
-into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 ---
 ### Original Data Source
 Human Activity Recognition Using Smartphones Dataset.
 Data for analysis is downloaded from [URL](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ---
 ### Structure of Data present in source data folders